 Let’s talk about what is the minimum SPF you should be reaching for next time you buy sunscreen.

-When looking at a sunscreen bottle, we know a high SPF is good, but maybe not why it’s good.
-By understanding what SPF measures, we can decide how much is right for us.
+When looking at a sunscreen bottle, most of us know that a high SPF is good, but maybe not why it’s good.
+By understanding what SPF measures, we can better understand why it’s important and decide how much is right for us.

-SPF is an acronym for Sun Protection Factor, a measurement of how long it takes someone to burn with and without the sunscreen.
-This is learned by applying the product on a participant and comparing the length of time it takes protected and unprotected skin to burn under a UV lamp.
+SPF is an acronym for Sun Protection Factor; a measurement of how long it takes someone to burn wearing vs. not wearing the sunscreen.

-An SPF of 10, for example, means that it took participants in that sunscreen’s tests 10 times longer to burn while wearing it and thus protects from 90% of sunburn-causing UVB rays.
+A sunscreen awarded an SPF of 10, for example, means that it took participants in that sunscreen’s tests an average 10 times longer to burn while wearing it and thus it protects from approximately 90% of sunburn-causing UVB rays.

 Obviously, the higher the SPF, the longer you could theoretically go without burning and the more protection you are getting from damaging UV rays.

 The FDA classifies sunscreen in one of three categories: minimal protection, moderate protection and high protection.
 Anything up to SPF 12 is considered ‘minimally sun protective’, and anything over 30 is part of the ‘high protection’ category.
 Dermatologists and skin cancer specialists agree that SPF 30 is the minimum SPF required to effectively protect you against burning in the sun.